section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

 * Scan a targeted host and fix the vulnerability with the solution provided to us.

-### References and Further Reading

-1. [A complete guide to Nmap tutorial](https://www.edureka.co/blog/nmap-tutorial/).

-2. [Netcat Complete Guide](https://www.kalilinux.in/2021/01/netcat-linux-tutorial.html).

 ### Conclusion
 From this article, we have learned how to find vulnerabilities and fix them with the solution provided in the scan.
 There is no way we touch all of this assessment and fix all the vulnerabilities, so let's focus on the low-hanging fruit.
 So please do go look at your Nessus scan results in the information that is provided to you because it is super important.

+### References and Further Reading
+1. [A complete guide to Nmap tutorial](https://www.edureka.co/blog/nmap-tutorial/).
+2. [Netcat Complete Guide](https://www.kalilinux.in/2021/01/netcat-linux-tutorial.html).

+---
+Peer Review Contributions by: [Willies Ogola](/engineering-education/authors/willies-ogola/)